EmanMaqsood190/EmanMaqsood190/README.md

 <!-- Narrative Intro Section -->
 <p align="center">
   <i>Part builder, part tech explorer — a wanderer who knows exactly what to do.</i><br>
-  I think of ideas that bridge the gap between complex problems and practical solutions, connecting technology, vision, and real-world impact.
+  I think of ideas that bridge the gap between complex problems and practical solutions, connecting technology, product vision, and real-world impact.
 </p>

 ---